-One way to keep any resentment from building up is to show your young child how important he still is to you.
+One way to keep any resentment from building up is to show your young child how important they still are to you.
 For example, if the baby is crying and wanting to be picked up but your older child wants you to read a book, see if your partner or another adult can comfort the baby while you deliberately choose to give your attention to the older child.
 This won’t always be possible, but look for opportunities to show your continued devotion – with action – to older siblings.

 About the author:

 Shifrah lives in Tallahasse, FL with her husband, four children, two cats, and dog.
 In the midst of mothering and writing, she enjoys reading, lifestyle photography, sewing, going to the beach, and documenting it all in pocket scrapbooks.
 She drinks her coffee black.